 How do I get rid of urine smell in a rubber cushion?

 By azcactus from Phoenix, AZ

 I don't know if this will help, but someone on Thriftyfun recommended Dawn dish washing liquid for stains and I just used it to remove human urine stains from the rugs around my commode.

 I just took a white old rag and put warm water on it and a few drops of Dawn.
 I rubbed the stain pretty well, but not for a long time.

 I washed the rug with laundry detergent and bleach and for the first time, the urine came out.
-For the past ten years I just replaced the rugs because I could never get the urine out, no matter what I used.

 I never put these rugs with rubber backing in the dryer, I just air dry them.